 If you’d like to join our list of content originators please send notification to “photoresearch(at)whalingmuseum(dot)org”, along with your first posting.

-The Lagoda, the world’s largest whale ship model, the Lagoda, is housed in the museum.
+The Lagoda, the world’s largest whale ship model, is housed in the museum.

 The content of this site, unless republished or otherwise credited is copyrighted by the New Bedford Whaling Museum/Old Dartmouth Historical Society.